| | Radio Sync includes a radio receiver, which receives a signal that

 itself (sometimes 5 minutes or longer) depending on the signal quality and

+the receiver design.
 Once the receiver has decoded the signal

 from WWVB, it will synchronize its own RTC clock to the message received by